Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

-After formally defining the problem we target at, we extend the threshold for the MMD two-sample test to samples of unequal sizes (Section~\ref{sec:threshold}).
-Section~\ref{sec:MMDEW-data-structure} introduces the data structure.
-Section~\ref{sec:MMDEW-alg} details our algorithm.
+We introduce MMDEW in three steps.
+We first extend the threshold for the MMD two-sample test, \eqref{eq:mmd-original-threshold}, to samples of unequal sizes (Section~\ref{sec:threshold}).
+We then introduce our data structure that enables the efficient computation of MMD on data streams (Section~\ref{sec:MMDEW-data-structure}).
+Last, we describe the complete algorithm in Section~\ref{sec:MMDEW-alg}.